Meet2197/https-meet2197.github.io-PoL_Datamgmt-hub/README.md

 # PoL Data Management Hub

-This repository contains the front-end and a Python-based back-end for a Proof of Learning (PoL) Data Management Hub.
+This repository contains the front-end and a Python-based back-end for a Physics of Life (PoL) Exc Data Management Corner.
 The application allows users to view, search, and manage a collection of data records.
 The front end is built with HTML, CSS (Tailwind CSS), and JavaScript, while the back end uses the Flask framework with a SQLite database to provide a RESTful API.

 # 🌟 Overview
 The PoL Data Management Hub is a central web platform designed to provide researchers at the Physics of Life (PoL) institute with a comprehensive set of resources, guidelines, and tools for effective and compliant data management.
 This hub simplifies the research data lifecycle, from initial planning to long-term archiving.